platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 ---
-title: "Configure a content delivery network (CDN)"
+title: "Content delivery networks (CDNs)"
 sidebarTitle: "Content delivery networks"
 weight: 3
 description: Improve performance for distributed end-users of your website with a content delivery network (CDN).